This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Transfer chicken to a cutting board and cover.
-Let the chicken rest for 10 minutes before slicing.
+- Transfer the chicken to a cutting board, cover loosely, and let rest for 10 minutes before slicing or shredding.

 Notes